-Dr. Matt Ayres, Dartmouth College, Hanover, New Hampshire
+Dr. Matt Ayres, Dartmouth College, New Hampshire, Matthew.P.Ayres@Dartmouth.edu

 Dr. Ayres and his lab group (including Carissa Aoki, Charlie Governali and Jeff Lombardo) are studying causes and consequences of the recent expansion of the southern pine beetle (Dendroctonus frontalis) into the New Jersey Pinelands.